rpi-fan/dotfiles/README.md

 # How-to
-Just to remember me what do do on a new machine.
+Just to remember me what to do on a new machine.

 Add ~/.dotfiles
 Get dotfiles from github